Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Problem Formulation

 \section{Problem Formulation}

-In this work, a network consisting of $M$ computational nodes equipped with IoT devices is considered.
-It is assumed that each node in the network has a local dataset of $\frac{n}{M}$ training samples.
-The set of all the training samples from all the nodes in the network form the global training database and the goal of the nodes is to collaboratively learn a hypothesis $w$ that minimizes the empirical risk $F(w) = \frac{1}{n}\sum_{i=1}^{n}f(w,(x_i,y_i))$ over the whole training dataset.
+In this work, a network consisting of $M$ computational nodes is considered.
+Each node in the network has a local dataset of $\frac{n}{M}$ training samples, and the set of all the training samples from all the nodes in the network form the global training dataset.
+The goal of the nodes is to collaboratively learn a hypothesis $w$ that minimizes the empirical risk $F(w) = \frac{1}{n}\sum_{i=1}^{n}f(w,(x_i,y_i))$ over the whole training dataset.
 It is assumed that each node stores two models: a local model (i.e., a local hypothesis $w^{L}$) that is only known to itself and a global model (i.e., a global hypothesis $w^{G}$) that is shared among all the nodes in the network.
-In this work, it is assumed that all the nodes know the index of the last node that updates the global model and are able to contact it directly.
+All the nodes know the index of the last node that updates the global model and are able to contact it directly.
 For instance, the nodes can broadcast a message to the whole network indicating the step count and their indices after they update the global model.
 This message contains only two integers so the communication overhead is insignificant.
-At each iteration, a node randomly samples a mini-batch of training samples from its own local dataset without replacement and determines whether to use and update the global model or not.
-If a node decides not to use and update the global model, it simply updates its own local model; otherwise, it first contacts the last node that has updated the global model and fetches the latest global model.
-Then it updates the global model using its local model and training samples through the SGD method.\footnote{It is assumed that all the nodes are honest and therefore they will not share wrong information with their collaborative peers.} Nonetheless, since the global model is publicly known, one can infer the training sample $(x,y)$ in (\ref{lossfunction}) given the loss function $f$, previous global model $w_t$ and the updated global model $w_{t+1}$, which leads to privacy concerns and deters the nodes from collaborating.
+At each iteration, a node randomly samples a mini-batch of training examples from its own local dataset without replacement and determines whether to use and update the global model or not.
+If a node decides not to update the global model, it simply updates its own local model; otherwise, it first contacts the last node that has updated the global model and fetches the latest global model.
+Then it updates the global model using its local model and training samples through the SGD method.
+Since the global model is publicly known, one can infer the training sample $(x,y)$ in (\ref{lossfunction}) given the loss function $f$, previous global model $w_t$ and the updated global model $w_{t+1}$, which leads to privacy concerns and deters the nodes from collaborating.
 Therefore, each node will add noise to the gradients for privacy preservation.